Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Conclusion

 \section{Conclusion}

 Given resource and typology disparities across languages, multilingual representations exhibit unequal capabilities between languages.
-Recent research showed that contextualized alignments overcome this challenge by producing language-agnostic representations.
-However, these techniques demand large parallel data, and as such have failed to address the data scarcity issue in low-resource languages.
+Research showed that contextualized alignments overcome this challenge by producing language-agnostic representations.
+However, these techniques demand large parallel data, and thus cannot address the data scarcity issue in low-resource languages.
 Our contributions in this work are manifold.
 We start by introducing supervised and unsupervised density-based approaches, Real-NVP and GAN-Real-NVP, both dissecting the alignment of multilingual subspaces into density matching and density modeling in order to sufficiently leverage data.
 Second, we investigate the usefulness of validation criteria for guiding the training process of our approaches.
 Further, we present a bootstrapping procedure to enhance our unsupervised approach, which is theoretically grounded for promoting equality of multilingual subspaces.
 We demonstrated the effectiveness of our alignments in the scenarios of limited and no parallel data.
-With 20k parallel data we provided, our supervised approach outperforms Joint-Align and InfoXLM trained on much larger parallel data in three external tasks.
-Second, we showed that validation criteria are imperative for guiding both supervised and unsupervised training.
-Finally, we showed that parallel data can be removed without sacrificing performance when integrating our unsupervised approach in the bootstrapping procedure.
+With 20k parallel data we provided, our supervised approach mostly outperforms Joint-Align and InfoXLM trained on much larger parallel data.
+Next, we showed that validation criteria are imperative for guiding both supervised and unsupervised training.
+Finally, we demonstrated that parallel data could be removed without the loss of model performances after integrating our unsupervised approach in the bootstrapping procedure.